Recommended Wedding Venues

 Wedding ceremonies can take place in the courtyard, 3 different locations in the house or even in the woodland!
 For me Brinsop is more than just a location to get married, it’s a great to place to spend a few days either side of your wedding day, with your closest friends and family.

 GTB also prides itself on providing lots of accommodation for your wedding guests.
-They even have a full time gardener to make sure the whole place looks epic all year round.
-I recommend if you are near Tetbury and looking for a barn wedding venue, go visit and meet the team who will show you all the barn has to offer.
-Did I mention they allow (encourage no less!) bouncy castles?
+I recommend if you are near Tetbury and looking for a barn wedding venue, go visit and meet the team led by Alex & Hannah who will show you all the barn has to offer.

-Close to Stow-on-the-Wold, Hyde House is a purpose built wedding venue with plenty of accommodation, indoor and outdoor ceremony locations, a wedding barn for your reception and a soon to be completed Grange – a bespoke ceremony building.
+Close to Stow-on-the-Wold, Hyde House is a purpose built wedding venue with plenty of accommodation, indoor and outdoor ceremony locations, a wedding barn for your reception and The Grange – a bespoke ceremony building.
 Hyde House does big Cotswold skies well and partners this with a superb team and a very slick operation.

 Sometimes venues break the mould.
 Matara is a solace, a really special, relaxing place to be on any day, not just a wedding day.
 It’s a venue I have been associated with for many years and I am proud to admit it’s one of my favourites.
-Geoffrey, who owns the venue has created an unquestionably relaxed space with the flexibility of no other.
+Geoffrey, who owns the venue has created an unquestionably beautiful space with flexibility like no other.
 Whether you want a ceremony under the cloisters in the courtyard or indoors in the Hilarium, Matara will oblige.

 Some of my favourite moments over the years have been photographing a tree planting in the grounds complete with colourful ribbons, the multiculturalism that Matara attracts, Kate Nash performing at Araba and Jon’s epic wedding celebrations and winning The Best of The Best Award for one of my images last year.
-If you are visiting the best wedding venues in the south west of England, give Holly and Olivia – the two amazing wedding coordinators – a call and ask for a look around, you won’t be disappointed.
+If you are visiting the best wedding venues in the south west of England, give them a call and ask for a look around, you won’t be disappointed.

 If a barn isn’t your thing, how about a haunted 800 year old Tudor Manor House on a 215 acre estate?
 Owlpen is steeped in History.
 It offers 9 cottages for your wedding guests and if you like private, it’s about as isolated as they come, situated in an Area of Natural Beauty near Stroud.
 Grist Mill is easily my favourite building but do mind your head!